 We do not provide any compensation to Dr. Milne, our President and Chief Executive Officer, for her service as a director.
-Dr. Milne's compensation as an executive officer is set forth below under "Executive Compensation-2017 Summary Compensation Table."
+Dr. Milne's compensation as an executive officer is set forth below under "Executive Compensation-2018 Summary Compensation Table."

-In February 2016, our Board of Directors adopted an amended director compensation program, which became effective as of January 1, 2016.
-Under this director compensation program, we pay our non-employee directors a cash retainer for service on the Board of Directors and for service on each committee on which the director is a member.
-The Co-Chairmen of the Board of Directors and the chairman of each committee receive higher retainers for such service.
+Under our director compensation program, we pay our non-employee directors a cash retainer for service on the Board of Directors and for service on each committee on which the director is a member.
+The Chairman of the Board of Directors and the chairman of each committee receive higher retainers for such service.
 These fees are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment is prorated for any portion of such quarter that the director is not serving on our Board of Directors.
 The fees paid to non-employee directors for service on the Board of Directors and for service on each committee of the Board of Directors on which the director is a member are as follows:

-- Member nnual Fee Inc hairman cremental mual Fee

-Board of Directors \$ 35,000 \$ 35,000(1)

-Audit Committee 7,500 12,500

-Compensation Committee 5,000 5,000

-Nominating and Corporate Governance Committee 3,750 3,750

-Science and Technology Committee 5,000 5,000
+Member Annual Fee In Chairman icremental nnual Fee Board of Directors \$ 35,000 \$ 35,000(1) Audit Committee \$ 7,500 \$ 12,500 Compensation Committee \$ 5,000 \$ 5,000 Nominating and Corporate Governance Committee \$ 3,750 \$ 3,750 Science and Technology Committee \$ 5,000 \$ 5,000

-(1) In the event co-chairmen are appointed, the retainer for Chairman of the Board will be divided equally between the co-chairmen.
+In the event co-chairmen are appointed, the retainer for Chairman of the Board will be divided equally between the cochairmen.